Supporting Inclusive, Individualized Education for Special Needs.

 Free IEP Team Leader Self-Paced Training

-The self-paced training was developed as part of a MA DESE-funded project, and are intended for IEP team leaders, families, schools and districts, educators and community service providers involved in the IEP process.
+This self-paced training was developed as part of a DESE-funded project, and is intended for IEP team leaders, families, schools and districts, educators and community service providers involved in the IEP process.

 - Family Engagement (21.05 minutes of video)